ssmirr/appdev-chapters/string.md

 ### upcase

+The upcase method returns a copy of the `String` with all lowercase letters replaced with their uppercase counterparts.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3055582/03f0b9912e42550cc2f5871b06e7a4c7"></iframe>

 ### downcase

+The downcase method returns a copy of the String with all uppercase letters replaced with their lowercase counterparts.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3055585/368b0578faa55ae7f025a9808e51d885"></iframe>

 ### swapcase

+The swapcase returns a copy of the String with uppercase letters replaced with lowercase counterparts, and vice versa.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3055713/54ad2cc82183a62b5d62b5c61d14dbe5"></iframe>